 The Fire Department not only has responsibilities within the City of Bryan, but also in the adjoining Townships that surround the City through fire protection contracts.
-In 2015, 68 percent of our call volume came from inside the City, which is equal to the percentage from 2014.
-Center Township is up one percent from a year ago to 9 percent.
-Jefferson Township also saw an increase from last year of one percent to 3 percent, while Pulaski Township saw a two percent increase to 14 percent.
-The County Home and surrounding County properties also saw a modest 1 percent increase in calls for service.
-The remaining 4 percent was to our neighboring communities through Automatic Aid and Mutual aid, which is down 4 percent from 2014.
+In 2016, 67 percent of our call volume came from inside the City, which is a 1% decrease from 2015.
+Center Township is up two percent from a year ago to 11 percent.
+Jefferson Township also saw an increase from last year of one percent to 4 percent, while Pulaski Township saw a one percent decrease to 13 percent.
+The County Home and surrounding County properties also saw a one percent decrease in calls for service.
+The remaining 3 percent was to our neighboring communities through Automatic Aid and Mutual aid, which is down 1 percent from 2015.